-If you earn a profit from engaging in your favorite hobby -- a hobby business -- you may be able to deduct your hobby-related expenses or losses from your income and lower your tax bill.
+If you earn a profit from engaging in your favorite hobby—a hobby business—you might be able to deduct your hobby-related expenses or losses from your income and lower your tax bill.
 But, due to changes created by the Tax Cuts and Jobs Act that took effect in 2018, your hobby must qualify as a business for you to take such deductions.
 Otherwise, you get no deductions at all.

-Hobby businesses are usually run from home (renting an office would be too expensive) and are often based on semi-recreational activities near and dear to the owner, thus earning them the nickname "hobby businesses."
+Hobby businesses are usually run from home (renting an office would be too expensive).
+They are often based on semi-recreational activities near and dear to the owner, thus earning them the nickname "hobby businesses."
 There are as many types of hobby businesses as there are hobbies.
 A basement jewelry studio, a jazz band for hire, and an antique refinishing business might all qualify.

 Often a person's hobby or sideline business is a labor of love rather than a reliable source of income.
 This is most often the case when the business owner or freelancer has other means of financial support—such as a regular job or a working spouse—that effectively underwrites the microbusiness.

 An unprofitable business can be a tax shelter.
-So if you love what you're doing (as is usually the case in a hobby business), it might make sense for you to stick with your business even though it makes little or no money.
+So, if you love what you're doing (as is usually the case in a hobby business), it might make sense to stick with your business even though it makes little or no money.

-If you have another source of income, you may be able to use the losses from your hobby business -- including your expenses and deductions for the cost of assets you purchase -- to offset your other taxable income.
-Deducting these losses can not only lower the amount of income on which taxes are owed, but also drop you into a lower tax bracket.
+If you have another source of income, you might be able to use the losses from your hobby business, including your expenses and deductions for the cost of assets you purchase,to offset your other taxable income.
+Deducting these losses can not only lower the amount of income on which taxes are owed but also drop you into a lower tax bracket.